I would like to pursue the Journalism major. How do I transfer into the Journalism Institute?

 You can only major in Journalism.

-I understand that students who major in Journalism have to decide between two concentrations: Journalism and Media Criticism?
-What are the differences between these two concentrations?
-Where can I learn more about the differences between these two concentrations?
+Students who major in Journalism have to decide between two concentrations: Journalism and Media Criticism?
+What are the differences?

-Students in the Journalism concentration are interested in the practice of journalism–reporting, writing, producing, editing and so on–across platforms including online, print, TV, radio, podcast, and digital.
+Students in the Journalism concentration study practice of journalism–reporting, writing, producing, editing and so on–across platforms including online, print, TV, radio, podcast, and digital.
 Within the Journalism concentration they further specialize in online/print or broadcast/radio, although at the end of the major many of students are skilled across platforms.
-Media Criticism students study the role and impact of mass media and generally prefer to write analytical pieces.
+Media Criticism students study the role and impact of mass media and generally write analytical pieces.

 Why are Journalism majors required to double major?